leroidubuffet/ABLExR_flask/README.md

 ## Developer notes

+### Data visualization

 The chart that is shown on /analysis depends on the data generated at [Hume](https://www.hume.ai).
-To get that data you need to provide hume with three separate tracks:
+To get that data you need to provide hume with three separate audio files:

-- Officer: track containing only the officer's speech
+- Officer: file containing only the officer's speech
-- Driver: track containing only the driver's speech
+- Driver: file containing only the driver's speech
-- Scene: track containing both the officer and the drivers scene
+- Scene: file containing both the officer and the drivers scene

-None of the tracks should include the intro and outro voiceover, but it is probably best to add a silence of the same lenght at the beginning and the end of each file for accuracy in the data visualization.
+None of the files should include the *intro* and *outro* voiceover, but it is probably best to add a silence of the same lenght at the beginning and the end of each file for accuracy in the data visualization.

 At the present time hume outputs three different files: burst, laguage and prosody.
-This application uses language.
+This application uses the language output.

 Those datasets are stored in /datasets: